mheggeseth/mheggeseth.github.com/source/_posts/2013-11-02-conference-sessions-2.markdown

  First, we defined a `viewModel` object containing a single [observableArray](http://knockoutjs.com/documentation/observableArrays.html) to be a container for our sessions.
 Then we set the `sessions` observable to the array of sessions returned by the AJAX request.

-Notice that our JavaScript has now lost any notion of dealing with HTML or the DOM.
+Notice that our JavaScript has now lost any notion of HTML or the DOM.
 This is a good thing.
 A nice benefit of using Knockout's MVVM pattern is separating your data (the view model) from how the data is presented in HTML markup (the view).
 This allows the HTML to accurately describe, to a great extent, the behavior of the page.
 This is a distinct advantage over jQuery, whose behavior is generally defined in JavaScript and you are left to guess what role markup elements play based on context clues in their IDs or CSS class names.

 Let's update our HTML using Knockout's `data-bind` attribute to bind our session list to the page.